Remèdes rapides et naturels contre les reflux gastriques

 Take baking soda

 A teaspoon of baking soda mixed with water can help neutralize stomach acids and quickly relieve heartburn.
-It's a great old wives' tale.
+It's a great home remedy.

 Drink peppermint

 Peppermint is known for its soothing properties on the digestive system.
-A cup of peppermint tea or drops of essential oil can help calm acid reflux and reduce discomfort.
+A cup of peppermint tea or a few drops of essential oil can help calm acid reflux and reduce discomfort.

 Drink ginger

-Ginger is a well-known natural remedy for digestive issues.
-A fresh ginger tea can help soothe the stomach and reduce reflux symptoms.
+Ginger is a well-known natural remedy for digestive problems.
+A fresh ginger infusion can help soothe the stomach and reduce reflux symptoms.

 Chewing sugar-free gum can stimulate saliva production, which can help neutralize stomach acids and soothe reflux symptoms.